-We help a lot of start-ups find one of their most critical hires: their first Recruiter.
-Every growing team, by the time they reach 25+ people, realizes that finding the right talent in tech companies is surprisingly hard work, super time-consuming and pretty expensive --and that they need someone to manage their hiring full-time.
+We help a lot of startups find one of their most critical hires: their first recruiter.
+Every growing team, by the time they reach 25+ people, realizes that finding the right talent in tech companies is surprisingly hard work.
+It’s very time-consuming and pretty expensive - and they need to hire someone to manage their hiring full-time.

-Half of our value in these searches is finding the right person and hiring them.
+Half of Gray Scalable’s value in these searches is finding the best person to be the first recruiter at a startup.
 But the other half is helping to set the stage for this hire, defining the boundaries and necessities of the job, and helping to set them up to succeed once they start.
-It’s tricky.
-Lots of “first-time recruiters” don’t even last a year in the job.
-Here are four reasons why it’s so risky, and some suggestions for how to avoid some common pitfalls:
+It’s tricky and a lot of “first-time recruiters” don’t even last a year in the job.

 Despite these first-year challenges, it’s an exciting and rewarding job building a company’s talent function.
 It feels great to look around and see the impact you’ve had at every company meeting; few employees can witness such a tangible impact from their work.
 And if you follow these steps, year two should be much better!